branch-app/branch/dotnet/LambdaFunctions/README.md

 $ dotnet lambda deploy-function
 ```

 All the settings are set in the `aws-lambda-tools-defaults.json` file.
-Configuration is set via the `CONFIG` environment variable as a JSON formatted string.
+Configuration is set via the `CONFIG` environment variable as a JSON string in the AWS Lambda dashboard.